Lund University: 17th–19th centuries

 Peace was finally restored with the death of Charles XII in 1718, and during the first half of the 18th century, the university was granted added funds.
-The number of students was now well around 500.
-Despite not being on par with Uppsala University, it had still built a solid reputation and managed to attract prominent professors.
+The number of students was now around 500.
+Despite not being on par with Uppsala University, it had built a solid reputation and managed to attract prominent professors.

 Around 1760 the university's reputation dropped as the number of students fell below 200, most of whom hailed from around the province.
 However, by 1780 its reputation was largely restored and continued to rise through the 1820s.
 This was largely owing to popular and well-educated lecturers particularly in philology; the prominent professor Esaias Tegnér was a particularly notable character with widespread authority.
 He, in turn, attracted others towards Lund.
 One of these was the young theological student C. G. Brunius, who studied ancient languages under Tegnér and was later to become a professor of Greek.
 With time he was to devote himself to architecture and he redesigned several of Lund's buildings, as well as churches of the province.

 In 1829, the murder at Locus Peccatorum occurred in the Locus Peccatorum residence at the university.
 Jacob Wilhelm Blomdahl, a theology student, beat his fellow student Anders Landén to death in the night.
 Blomdahl was later executed for the murder, and the controversy the murder created around the conditions of student life were a factor in the creation of Akademiska Föreningen in the 1830s.

 In 1845 and 1862 Lund co-hosted Nordic student meetings together with the University of Copenhagen.

 A student called Elsa Collin was the first woman in the whole of Sweden to take part in a spex (a student comedy show).